GG Carinae: Observations

 In 2004, M. A. Machado and associates used high resolution spectral measurements to confirm that this is a binary system with intrinsic variability.
 M. Kraus detected an enriched abundance of carbon-13 (in the form of ^{13}CO) in the stellar wind, confirming that this is an evolved B[e] supergiant rather than a pre-main-sequence star.
 Kraus and associates in 2013 detected CO gas in a circumbinary ring, which was possibly placed there by the primary as a rapidly-spinning Be star.
 Alternatively, it may have come via Roche lobe overflow from the secondary member of the system, about which little is known.
 Brightness variations related to the orbital period are thought to be due to mass transfer between the components during periastron.

 GG Carinae is almost certainly a member of the rich but faint open cluster ASCC 63, which is thought to have about 1,700 member stars.
 The cluster is calculated to be 18 million years old and 3,500 pc away.

+Accretion and circumstellar structure

+Hydrodynamic simulations of GG Carinae have investigated how the primary star’s wind interacts with its lower-mass companion.
+The simulations indicate that the companion accretes material throughout the eccentric 31-day orbit, with the accretion rate peaking near periastron.
+The focused wind forms a curved accretion tail and, shortly after periastron, a temporary accretion disc around the secondary.
+The calculations suggest that the observed periodic photometric variability is caused primarily by absorption of the primary star’s light by dense material in the accretion tail and surrounding spiral structure, rather than by luminosity generated through accretion.
+The simulations predict a periodically disrupted spiral outflow and suggest that binary interaction may contribute to the formation and shaping of circumstellar material around GG Carinae and other B[e] supergiants.